-Recent advances in drone technology are fundamentally transforming aviation in ways that have the potential to remake mobility networks and democratize the airspace.
+Recent advances in drone technology are fundamentally transforming aviation with the potential to remake mobility networks and democratize the airspace.
 However, most governments are subjecting drones to legacy approaches of aviation regulation, focused on specific equipment requirements.
 Regulators lack approval mechanisms for innovative new types of flight, including drones flying autonomously, as well as multiple drones flown by one operator, or beyond the operator’s line of sight.
-These outdated approaches are hampering socially and economically beneficial uses of drone technology such as bringing people lifesaving supplies, lifting people out of gridlock on the roads, and better understanding and protecting our environment.
+These outdated approaches are hampering socially and economically beneficial uses of drone technology limiting the ability to provide lifesaving supplies, lifting people out of gridlock on the roads, and better understanding and protecting our environment.

-Performance-based regulations a concept that has been proposed by experts in recent years but never fully developed or implemented, would solve this problem by having civil aviation authorities establish acceptable thresholds of risk (rather than proscribing specifications) while allowing manufacturers and operators to demonstrate how they will meet those standards regardless of specific equipment used.
+Performance-Based Regulations (PBR), a concept that has been proposed by experts in recent years but never fully developed or implemented, solves this problem by having civil aviation authorities establish acceptable thresholds of risk (rather than prescribing specifications) while allowing manufacturers and operators to demonstrate how they will meet those standards regardless of specific equipment used.
 This new approach has the potential to allow new use cases and participants in the drone ecosystem -- while still ensuring safety and security.